UPES Integrated LLB Admissions 2025

-The Delhi High Court has completed the CLAT UG 2025 hearing and reserved its judgment on a batch of petitions challenging the CLAT 2025 results.
-The Delhi HC will hear the pleas challenging the CLAT PG 2025 results on April 21.
+The Delhi High Court has finished the CLAT UG 2025 hearing and reserved its judgment on a batch of petitions challenging the CLAT 2025 results.
+The Delhi HC will hear the pleas challenging the CLAT PG 2025 results on April 21, 2025.
 A division bench comprising Chief Justice Devendra Kumar Upadhyaya and Justice Tushar Rao Gedela heard all the petitions concerning errors in CLAT UG questions and answers on April 9.
 The decision on the CLAT UG 2025 petitions will be delivered at a later date.

 CLAT 2026: Best Books for CLAT Preparation | 10 Free Mock Tests | Syllabus